-Are you new to the eCommerce business world or thinking about starting an online business or even contemplating expanding your existing business by opening an online store?
-If so, you must become familiar with the chargeback system for the simple reason that unchallenged chargebacks have the potential to significantly reduce your profits from online sales and can even threaten the future existence of your business.
+Are you new to the eCommerce business world or thinking about starting an online business?
+Or even contemplating expanding your existing business by opening an online store?
+If so, you must become familiar with the chargeback system.
+Just for the simple reason that unchallenged chargebacks have the potential to significantly reduce your profits from online sales and can even threaten the future existence of your business.

-The chargeback system was introduced to help consumers feel safe when making online payments.
+The chargeback system is in place to help consumers feel safe when making online payments.
 In 1968 the United States passed the federal “Truth in Lending Act” and the “Consumer Credit Act 1974” was enacted by the United Kingdom.
 Both of these laws were specifically designed to promote the informed and safe use of credit cards.

-It’s not possible to avoid a few legitimate chargebacks; however, there has been a significant increase in friendly fraud and the chargeback system has become a favorite tool for cyber criminals.
+It’s not possible to avoid a few legitimate chargebacks.
+However, there has been a significant increase in friendly fraud and the chargeback system has is now a favorite tool for cybercriminals.

 Three Common Reasons for Chargebacks

-The chargeback system exists for the safety of cardholders and the process is more inclined to protect the consumer than the merchant.
+The chargeback system exists for the safety of cardholders and the process is more likely to protect the consumer than the merchant.

 On the rise is deliberate friendly fraud.
-When a consumer uses their credit card to make a purchase and then disputes the charge once the item arrives with the intention of getting merchandise for free, they have committed friendly fraud.
-A merchant’s only recourse may be to provide proof that the merchandise was received, so it’s important to keep good transaction records.
+When a consumer uses their credit card to make a purchase and then disputes the charge.
+And, once the item arrives with the intention of getting merchandise for free, that’s friendly fraud.
+A merchant’s only recourse may be to provide proof that the merchandise is available, so it’s important to keep good transaction records.

 How Chargebacks Affect Merchants

-Merchants need to take chargebacks seriously because they have the power to negatively affect a business’s bottom line and its eventual survival.
+Merchants need to take chargebacks seriously.
+Reason being, they have the power to negatively affect a business’s bottom line and its eventual survival.

 Left unchallenged, a merchant faces fee assessments of $100 or more for each chargeback filed.
 Often, these fees create a loss far greater than the initial product cost.

-Additionally, if the number of chargebacks deemed valid exceeds a predefined threshold the merchant can be forced to obtain high risk merchant accounts which come at a higher cost.
+Additionally, if the number of chargebacks deemed valid exceeds a predefined threshold.
+The merchant may have to go for high-risk merchant accounts which come at a higher cost.
 Or, merchant accounts can be frozen or terminated, leaving the merchant without a way to process credit card payments.